vnijs/gitgadget-test-repo/README.md

-A public test repo to clone using the gitgadget Rstudio addin
+- A public test repo to clone using the gitgadget Rstudio addin
+- Cloned the repo using `gitgadget` and created an Rproject
+- Commit using Rstudio